Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 Batch when possible.
 Most vision models can process multiple images in a single API call.
 This is faster and often cheaper than individual calls.

 Test budget models first.
 Start with Gemini 3 Flash.
 If the accuracy isn't sufficient for your task, step up to Luna, then Gemini 3.1 Pro.
 Only use frontier models when you've confirmed the cheaper options fall short.
+In our experience, Flash handles about 80% of basic OCR tasks without needing a more expensive model.

 FAQ

-How much does AI image analysis cost?
+How does AI image recognition work?